JAhimaz/HeroCreator/README.md

 Current Questions:
 1. Create a function to handle stat generation based on role
-2. Pushing Data Into ComboBox
+2. Pushing Data Into ComboBox <- Simpler Way Using PreMade Data
 3. Checking If Stats != 0
-4. ComboBox Error Checking?
-(If Necessary)
-5. Directional Storage for ComboBox
 6. SQL Not working